NearNodeFlash/nnf-container-example/README.md

 ### Progress Workflow

-At the point, the workflow should be in `Proposal` state and ready:
+At this point, the workflow should be in `Proposal` state and ready:

 ```shell
 $ kubectl get workflows